Meet the Team

 Moisés Osorio

 A native of El Salvador, Moisés has over ten years of experience teaching elementary school students music and Spanish.
 Moisés received his B.A. in Music Education from CSU East Bay.
 As a music teacher in El Salvador, Moisés planned and implemented special events and activities, including seasonal concerts, holiday celebrations, and ceremonies.
 Moisés is also a professional musician, and in his spare time, he enjoys playing jazz and Latin piano at gigs and events throughout the Bay Area.
-Moisés taught Spanish with Viva el Español for four years and is excited to become a full-time member of the Aurora community.
+Moisés taught Spanish with Viva el Español for four years and is excited to be part of the Aurora community.

 Otillia Hoops